 (Fundera)

-For the majority of freelancers, referrals are the best and most reliable way to get a job but there are other ways too.
-Freelancer statistics indicate that 48% find work assignments via a website or their personal portfolio while another 37% opt for pitching and outreach.
-Exclusive job boards for freelancers and newsletters are how 33% of freelancers find work while 23% do it via organizations, clubs, and unions.
+For the majority of freelancers, referrals are the best and most reliable way to get a job, but there are other ways too.
+Freelancer statistics indicate that 48% find work assignments via a website or their personal portfolio, while another 37% opt for pitching and outreach.
+Exclusive job boards for freelancers and newsletters are how 33% of freelancers find work, while 23% do so via organizations, clubs, and unions.

 (Slash Workers)

-26. Around 32% of freelancers believe the demand for freelance work has greatly decreased since COVID-19.
+24. Around 31.63% of freelancers believed the demand for freelance work greatly decreased during COVID-19.

-There is not a single business that was not affected by the sudden outbreak of the Coronavirus pandemic.
+There is not a single business that wasn’t affected by the sudden outbreak of the coronavirus pandemic.
 Naturally, the freelance market was not spared.
-Freelance statistics on jobs show some not so disappointing data with 22.85% of freelancers saying that the demand for freelance services since the outbreak remained the same, and 28.79% saying it has only slightly decreased.
-A lucky 5.30% of freelancers saw a rise in demand while another 11.43% say it has slightly increased.
+Freelance statistics on jobs show some not-so-disappointing data with 22.85% of freelancers saying that the demand for freelance services since the outbreak remained the same, and 28.79% saying it only slightly decreased.
+A lucky 5.30% of freelancers saw a rise in demand, while another 11.43% said it slightly increased.

 (Payoneer)